 The main difference between Delta-11 THC and Delta 8 is that Delta-11 THC has a longer half-life than Delta 8.
 The time it takes for a substance to be eliminated from your system is called its half-life, which refers to the time it takes for half of the substance to be excreted from your body.

 Delta-11 THC has a longer half-life than Delta 8 because it’s more fat-soluble than Delta 8 and is ingested through the digestive system rather than smoked or vaporized like Delta-8.
-Now that you're a bit more informed, looking try Delta 8 THC?
-Check out some of our Delta 8 options from Botany Farms:
+Now that you're a bit more informed, are you looking try Delta 8 THC?
+Check out some of our Delta 8 options from Botany Farms.

-Delta 9 THC is the main psychoactive component of cannabis, but Delta-11 THC has a more pronounced effect on memory and learning and inflammation than does delta 9 THC.
+Delta 9 THC is the main psychoactive component of cannabis, but Delta-11 THC has a more pronounced effect on memory, learning, and inflammation than does Delta-9 THC.
 Delta-11 THC is an active metabolite of THC that is more potent than Delta-9 at CB1 receptors.

 The relative amounts of each compound vary between individuals, with some people metabolizing much higher levels of Delta-11 THC than others.
 Several studies have examined differences in how individuals convert THC into Delta-11 THC.
 Still, there was no consensus on whether the conversion rates were similar across all individuals or if there were differences between strains or even within the same strain.